Paid (in-full) Invoice Template

-Requiring customers to pay invoices in-full in comparison to paying in portions over a week, month, or another timeframe depends on the type of company and the goods/services they offer.
-In general, more expensive items or services are rarely excepted to be paid in full.
-Requiring so would most likely turn-off a large portion of a company’s customers.
-However, for smaller items or more affordable services, requiring payment in full is not unreasonable, and oftentimes expected.
-The following are pros and cons of requiring clients to pay invoices in full:
+Whether a business requires customers to pay invoices in full instead of paying in installments over a week, month, or another timeframe depends on the type of company and the goods/services being sold.
+In general, more expensive items or services are rarely associated with paid-in-full invoices.
+Requiring full payment for these would likely turn customers away.
+However, smaller businesses and freelancers offering more affordable products often demand full payment.
+Here are some pros and cons of requiring customers to pay in full:

 - Simplifies a company’s accounting